huwiler/advanced-js-react-template/README.md

 ---

-## Optional Enhancements

-As you progress, you may:

-- Add a shared component library
-- Add a shared assets folder
-- Add deployment scripts in `/scripts`
-- Apply industry patterns such as monorepo organization

----

 ## Have fun and build something great!

 This repo will evolve with you throughout the course.
-If you have questions, please ask early — small issues get big fast in React projects.
+If you have questions, please ask early.
+Small issues get big fast in React projects.

 Good luck, and welcome to **Advanced JavaScript with React**!